mehdi-msv/mehdi-msv/README.md

 ### ✨ About me

-I’m a **Junior Python Developer** focused on building clean, maintainable Django applications.
-I enjoy learning production-ready practices (Docker, background tasks, deployment) and improving my skills in backend engineering.
+I’m a **Junior Python Developer** focused on Django.
+I enjoy writing clean, maintainable code and continuously explore production-ready practices such as Docker, deployment workflows, and background task management to sharpen my backend engineering skills.

 ---